canonical/lxd/doc/reference/storage_zfs.md

 By default, LXD enables compression when creating a ZFS pool.

 LXD assumes that it has full control over the ZFS pool and dataset.
-Therefore, you should never maintain any datasets or file system entities that are not owned by LXD in a LXD ZFS pool or dataset, because LXD might delete them.
+Therefore, you should never maintain any datasets or file system entities that are not owned by LXD in a ZFS pool or dataset, because LXD might delete them.

 Due to the way copy-on-write works in ZFS, parent ZFS filesystems can't be removed until all children are gone.
 As a result, LXD automatically renames any objects that are removed but still referenced.